emc-openstack/vnx-direct-driver/README_ISCSI.md

 For more details on multi-backends, see [OpenStack Cloud Administration Guide](http://docs.openstack.org/admin-guide-cloud/content/multi_backend.html)

-## Batch Processing for Volume Attaching/Detaching

-Batch Processing is introduced to improve the performance of volume attaching/detaching.
-The driver accumulates the concurrent attaching/detaching requests and then serves the requests in batch later.
-Because some duplicated operations will be removed, the whole process will be more efficient.
-The minimum serving time of a request may increase since time is needed for requests to accumulate but the maximum serving time will be reduced as long as the time for accumulation is not excessively long.
-Batch processing is disabled by default.
-Option `attach_detach_batch_interval` within the backend section is used to control this support.

-* `attach_detach_batch_interval=-1`: Batch processing is disabled.
-This is the default value.

-* `attach_detach_batch_interval=<Number of seconds>`: Batch processing is enabled and worker threads will sleep `<Number of seconds>` for the requests to accumulate before it serves them in batch.

 ## Force delete volumes in storage group

 Some `available` volumes may remain in storage group on the VNX array due to some OpenStack timeout issue.
 But the VNX array do not allow the user to delete the volumes which are in storage group.
 Option `force_delete_lun_in_storagegroup` is introduced to allow the user to delete the `available` volumes in this tricky situation.

-When `force_delete_lun_in_storagegroup=True` in the backend section, the driver will move the volumes out of storage groups and then delete them if the user tries to delete the volumes remain in storage group on the VNX array.
+When `force_delete_lun_in_storagegroup=True` in the back-end section, the driver will move the volumes out of storage groups and then delete them if the user tries to delete the volumes that remain in storage group on the VNX array.

 The default value of `force_delete_lun_in_storagegroup` is `False`.

-## Multiple iSCSI Target Portals
-This is a temporary solution before OpenStack officially supports multiple iSCSI target portals in Kilo.
-So it is will not be supported in later the driver for Kilo.

-When `use_multi_iscsi_portals=True`, the driver can return multiple iSCSI target portals when attach a volume to a virtual machine instance.
-Thus the corresponding customized Nova logic can try alternative portals and avoid the single path failure.